bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 * "I would" into "I'd."
 "I'd be" works better, any others?
 * When to use commas.
 * When to use contractions.

-# Bobtail Yearlings website
-* Add WordPress to website, have blog section.
-* Link to Blogspot from WordPress.